SynoCrypts/Crypteniux_Bot/README.md

 # About:
 - A Discord Bot developed by SynoCrypts using Discord.JS
 - Over 40+ commands.
-- This bpt `isn't` hosted `24/7` yet.
+- This bot `isn't` hosted `24/7` yet.
 It's hosted on my PC, so it will only be online when my PC is active.

 # Invite:
 https://discord.com/oauth2/authorize?client_id=787418243987013642&scope=bot&permissions=8